 Whereas,

-The GNSO Council expressed the desire to develop a set of criteria and a uniform process for the selection of GNSO representatives to future Review Teams, including for the various reviews mandated by the ICANN Bylaws, and other ICANN structures for which the GNSO will need to appoint, nominate or endorse candidates
+The GNSO Council expressed the desire to establish a GNSO Standing Selection Committee to assist with the selection of GNSO representatives to future Review Teams, including for the various reviews mandated by the ICANN Bylaws, and other ICANN structures for which the GNSO will need to appoint, nominate or endorse candidates

-A small team of Council members worked on such a set of criteria and a uniform process which resulted in a proposed Charter to create a GNSO Standing Selection Committee that will conduct future selections based on agreed, uniform criteria and a documented process (see [include link].
+A small team of Council members developed a set of criteria intended to serve as the basis for a uniform process that would be used by the GNSO Standing Selection Committee to make future selections as required

+This criteria has been captured in GNSO Standing Selection Committee (SSC) Charter (see [include link].

-The Council reviewed the charter and discussed that as this is a new entity and approach, it would be desirable to test out the process and criteria outlined in the charter by:
+The Council reviewed the charter and agreed that as this is a new entity and approach, it would be desirable to test the process and criteria outlined in the charter to assess whether it is fit-for-purpose.
+To that end it is proposed that the:

-1) Preliminarily adopting the charter,
+1) the charter be adopted on an interim basis,

-2) Form the SSC,
+2) SSC be formed in accordance with the charter,

-3) Task the SSC to at a minimum carry out 2 selection / nomination processes,
+3) SSC to apply the charter for a a minimum carry out 2 selection / nomination processes,

-4) Review the results as well as the selection / nomination process on the basis of input provided by the SSC,
+4) SSC to conduct a review of the selection / nomination process and suggest changes to the Charter if appropriate,

 5) Confirm the GNSO SSC Charter as is, or, as modified based on the review.

 Resolved,

-The GNSO Council preliminarily adopts the GNSO Standing Selection Committee (SSC) Charter (see [include link] and instructs the GNSO Secretariat to launch a call for volunteers per the membership criteria outlined in the SSC Charter as soon as possible.
+The GNSO Council adopts the GNSO Standing Selection Committee (SSC) Charter on an interim basis (see [include link] and instructs the GNSO Secretariat to launch a call for volunteers per the membership criteria outlined in the SSC Charter as soon as possible with a view to establishing the SSC no later than X date.

-The GNSO Council tasks the SSC to carry out the review and selection of GNSO endorsed candidates for the RDS Review Team for Council consideration at the latest by its 20 April 2017 meeting.
+The GNSO Council tasks the SSC to carry out the review and selection of GNSO endorsed candidates for the Registration Directory Service Review Team for Council consideration at the latest by its 20 April 2017 meeting.

 The GNSO Council tasks the SSC to develop the criteria and the process for the selection of the GNSO Representative to the Empowered Community for GNSO Council consideration by its June 2017 meeting, and following the approval by the GNSO Council, carry out the selection process.

-Following the completion of these two tasks, the GNSO Council requests the SSC to report back to the GNSO Council with its assessment of whether the charter provides sufficient guidance and flexibility to carry out its work, and/or whether any modifications should be considered.
+Following the completion of two selection processes , the GNSO Council requests the SSC to report back to the GNSO Council with its assessment of whether the charter provides sufficient guidance and flexibility to carry out its work, and/or whether any modifications should be considered.

 The GNSO Council thanks the small group of volunteers, Susan Kawaguchi, Ed Morris and the GNSO Council leadership team, for its work on the charter.